brightening-eyes/AmirOS/README.md

 AmirOS
 ======

-Amir Operating System that i'm working on!
+AmirOS is the Operating System that i'm working on! it baste's on Unix and a large collection of function to work with it